Pulitzer Prize Fiction Winner

 Summary

-A retired, wheelchair-bound historian sifts through the letters and papers of his pioneer grandparents, reconstructing their lives as they followed mining work across the nineteenth-century American West.
-The novel braids the present-day narrator's own marital wreckage with the slow erosion of his grandmother's genteel expectations, using the archive as a lens on memory, marriage, and frontier myth.
+A retired historian who uses a wheelchair sifts through the letters and papers of his pioneer grandparents, reconstructing their lives as they followed mining work across the nineteenth century American West.
+The novel braids the present day narrator's own marital wreckage with the slow erosion of his grandmother's genteel expectations, using the archive as a lens on memory, marriage, and frontier myth.
 It stands as a defining work of literary regionalism and of the American historical novel.

 Historical Context & Significance

-Stegner based the book on the real letters of Mary Hallock Foote; the novel is considered a masterpiece of the "Western" literary tradition.
+Stegner based the book on the real letters of Mary Hallock Foote.
+Readers consider the novel a masterpiece of the Western literary tradition.